Thika Road: Construction

-As industrial development increased along the A2 Highway, the existing road became very congested.
+As industrial development increased along the A2 Highway, the old road became very congested.
 It took 2 hours to drive the 50-km stretch to Thika, and road accidents were common.
-A superhighway would make the drive safer and allow the trip to be completed in just 40 minutes, and under.

-Construction of Thika Superhighway began in January 2009 and ended with its inauguration in November 2012 by the then President of the Republic of Kenya, Mwai Kibaki.
+Construction of the new Thika Superhighway began in January 2009 and ended with its inauguration in November 2012 by the then President of the Republic of Kenya, the late Mwai Kibaki.
 The highway was divided into three parts, each awarded to a different contractor.
 China Wu Yi built the section from the Uhuru Highway to Muthaiga Roundabout, Sinohydro built from the Muthaiga Roundabout to Kenyatta University, and Shengli Engineering completed the highway to Thika.

 The total cost of the project was Ksh 32 billion (US$360 million).
 The funding was provided by the African Development Bank (US$180 million), the Exim Bank of China (US$100 million), and the Kenyan government (US$80 million).